Overview of This Lesson

 See the Pen CSS Display: inline-block by Wendi Jollymore (@ProfWendi) on CodePen.

-Notice that even though I defined each <div> with a height and width of 200px, none of the divs are 200px in width or height anymore: for inline elements, the width is always the width the element needs to fit its contents, and the height is the standard line height.
-That's why you see the <div> elements overlapping each other vertically (without the purple borders, they would just look like a paragraph of text).
+Notice that even though I defined each <div> with a height and width of 200px, none of the divs are 200px in width or height anymore: for inline elements, the width is always the width the element needs to fit its contents, and the height is the standard line height plus any padding that has been added.
+That's why, on a narrower screen, you see the <div> elements overlapping each other vertically: Because the top/bottom padding changes the height of the DIVs but not the layout of the surrounding inline elements, the DIVs overlap each other.

 Now change the declaration to display: inline-block;.
-You'll notice that the height and width of the <div> elements returns, as does all the margin and padding, but the elements are displayed side-by-side as inline elements would be displayed.
+You'll notice that the height and width of the <div> elements returns, all the margin and padding is being respected, but the elements are displayed side-by-side as inline elements would be displayed.

-The inline-block element is useful when you want to display block elements inline but you need to keep height/width and/or margins/padding on top and/or bottom.
+The inline-block element is useful when you want to display block elements inline but you need height/width and all margins/padding to be respected (not ignored).

 Here's a similar example with nested DIV elements: